lqmix: an R package for longitudinal data analysis via linear quantile mixtures: Modeling alternatives

-In this section, we introduce the methodology underlying the proposed package, and present some alternative formulations of quantile regression models to deal with longitudinal data.
-Discrete random coefficients with unspecific distribution are added to the model with the aim of capturing unit-specific sources of unobserved heterogeneity due to omitted covariates.
-According to the chosen specification, these may remain constant and/or evolve over time, leading to a model based on TC and/or TV random coefficients, respectively.
+In this section, we describe the methodology underlying the proposed package, and present some alternative formulations of quantile regression models available in the literature to deal with longitudinal data.
+In detail, we consider models based on discrete, unit-specific, random coefficients with unspecific distribution able to capture unit-specific sources of unobserved heterogeneity due to omitted covariates.
+According to the chosen specification, these may remain constant and/or evolve over time, leading to a model based on TC, TV, or both TC and TV random coefficients, respectively.
+The following sections present each of these formulations in detail.

-In Section \ref{sec:modelsTC}, we discuss the linear quantile regression model with TC random coefficients; in Section \ref{sec:modelsTV}, such a model is extended by considering TV random coefficients while, in Section \ref{sec:modelsTCTV}, the linear quantile regression model with both TC and TV random coefficients is introduced.